The need for multicomponent dust attenuation in modeling nebular emission: Constraints from SDSS-IV MaNGA: Introduction

 Various attempts have been made to measure the nebular attenuation in both low-redshift and high-redshift emission-line galaxies \citep[e.g.,][]{reddy2004,wild2011,price2014,reddy2020,rezaee2021}.
-Many recent works suggest that the average nebular attenuation curve found in external galaxies has a similar shape to the average Galactic extinction curve with some slight differences \citep{wild2011,reddy2020,rezaee2021}. {Although considerable dispersion around the average curve depending on galaxy properties is expected \citep[e.g.,][]{zafar2015,fitzpatrick2007,salim2020}, limited by the method and sample, this potential variation has not been investigated in depth so far.} {Nevertheless, there is evidence that simply applying the average Galactic extinction curve to extragalactic \hii\ regions is inaccurate as the residual line ratio between the extinction-corrected data and the predictions from photoionization models show an unexpected dependence on the Balmer decrement \citep[see Figure 14 in][]{ji2022}.
+Many recent works suggest that the average nebular attenuation curve found in external galaxies has a similar shape to the average Galactic extinction curve with some slight differences \citep{wild2011,reddy2020,rezaee2021}. {Although considerable dispersion around the average curve depending on galaxy properties is expected \citep[e.g.,][]{zafar2015,fitzpatrick2007,salim2020}, due to the limitations of the methods and samples, this potential variation has not been investigated in depth so far.} {Nevertheless, there is evidence that simply applying the average Galactic extinction curve to extragalactic \hii\ regions is inaccurate as the residual line ratio between the extinction-corrected data and the predictions from photoionization models show an unexpected dependence on the Balmer decrement \citep[see Figure 14 in][]{ji2022}.
 Furthermore, there could be a bias in the derived attenuation due to the complicated dust geometry, which depends on the aperture size \citep{vale2020}. }